Henry J. Eyring: Personal life

 Eyring and his wife, Kelly, have five children and reside in Rexburg, Idaho.
-Eyring's oldest son, Henry, is a BYU-Idaho and HBS graduate and, since August 2022, an assistant accounting professor at Duke University's Fuqua School of Business.
+Eyring's oldest son, Henry, is a BYU–Idaho and HBS graduate and, since August 2022, an assistant accounting professor at Duke University's Fuqua School of Business.

 Eyring is a grandson of American theoretical chemist Henry Eyring and wrote a biography of his grandfather entitled Mormon Scientist: The Life and Faith of Henry Eyring.
 He also co-wrote a biography about his father, Henry B. Eyring, an educational administrator and LDS Church leader, entitled I Will Lead You Along: The Life of Henry B. Eyring.

 Eyring's great-great-grandmother was a member of the Romney family.

-In addition to his work in academia, Eyring has served in various leadership positions within the LDS Church, including as president of the Japan Tokyo North Mission, bishop, and stake president.
-Eyring was sustained an area seventy during the church's general conference on April 6, 2019.
+In addition to his work in academia, Eyring has served in several leadership positions in the LDS Church, including as president of the Japan Tokyo North Mission, bishop, stake president, and area seventy.